 Students who register for classes must pay all tuition and fees as billed unless they officially withdraw on Self-Service or in the Office of Records and Registration (A-203) by the withdrawal deadline.
-The University will not initiate withdrawals; a student must either drop a class or officially withdraw from the University within the published time period to be eligible to receive a tuition refund or adjustment.
+The University will not initiate withdrawals.
+Notifying the instructor or ceasing to attend the class does not constitute an authorized withdrawal.
+A student must either drop classes online or officially withdraw within the published time period to be eligible to receive a tuition refund or adjustment.